haraldrudell/webfiller/readme.md

 * index.html - a main view for the site's root url '/'
 * index - a sibling folder

-    * index_1.js front end JavaScript pertaining to the index view
     * index.js the server-side handler function for the index view
     * index.css styling for the index view
     * index_2.js dual side JavaScript for the index view
     * list.html the fragment 'list.index'
     * tree.html the fragment 'tree.index'
+    * _1 subfolder: contains front-end files (indexfrontend.js) JavaScript pertaining to the index view

 * otherview.html - the view '/otherview'
 * otherview - a sibling folder containing fragment, code and styling for otherview